microsoft/qsharp-compiler/examples/QIR/Simulation/TraceSimulator/README.md

 The QIR Runtime provides three interfaces to connect backends to the Runtime:

 - `IRuntimeDriver` : Provides basic runtime functions such as qubit and measurement result management.
 - `IQuantumGateSet` : The Q# instruction set.
-Implementation of this interface is not strictly required, as long as *some* instruction set is implemented, and the QIR code only calls instructions from that set (may necessitate the use of a bridge, see the [QIR Bridge](https://github.com/microsoft/qsharp-runtime/tree/main/src/Qir/Runtime#qir-bridge-and-runtime) and the [top-level guide](../#understanding-the-qir-runtime-system)).
+Implementation of this interface is not strictly required, as long as *some* instruction set is implemented, and the QIR code only calls instructions from that set (may necessitate the use of a bridge, see the "QIR Bridge" and the [top-level guide](../#understanding-the-qir-runtime-system)).
 - `IDiagnostics` : Optional interface to provide insight into the state of a simulator or hardware backend (useful for debugging).

 For a more detailed look at these interfaces, refer to the [top-level guide](../#structure-of-a-simulator) of the simulation example.